Ethereal Wake

 Symbols: _init, _fini

 The earliest Unix initialization model was based on the functions _init and _fini.
-Prior to execution of main, the startup function would register _fini for execution at program exit (using atext) before calling _init. _fini is registered first in case of a call to exit in the middle of _init.
+Prior to execution of main, the startup function would register _fini for execution at program exit (using atexit) before calling _init.
+This is done first to address the possibility of a call to exit in the middle of _init but does mean a finalizer can be called without the initializer ever being invoked.

 These two functions are assembled by the linker from three parts: the function prologues (from crti.o), the function body from the linked objects, and the function epilogues (from crtn.o).
 This construction is what leads to their position at the “bookends” of the linker command line.